kais-radwan/ddeep-core/README.md

 Your core configurations are defined in the `ddeep.config.ts` found in your working directory, everything is explained with comments in the file itself.

+## Cloud hosted

+If you are willing to run `ddeep-core` using a cloud hosting service (like [FL0](https://www.fl0.com/)), we recommend you fork this repository, edit the configurations file, and then deploy it.

+anyway we recommend you check the default options in the `ddeep.config.ts` file, and if it's okay for you just use this repository to deploy your core.

+> `ddeep-core` will listen on port `3000` by default.

 ## Policies

 Policies are used to control access to data by applying conditions to specific nodes in the graph network.